queil/rooz/README.md

 All the repos specifying a cache path will share a container volume mounted at that path enabling cache reuse.
 It also can be set globally via `ROOZ_CACHES` (comma-separated paths).
 The global paths get combined with repo-specific paths.

+### Privileged containers

+A privileged container has full access to the host running the container engine, so rooz does not grant it on a config file's say-so.
+If `privileged: true` appears in a config file (in-repo `.rooz.yaml`, a `--config` file, or a sidecar), workspace creation aborts and names the containers involved.
+To go ahead, confirm explicitly with either:

+* `ROOZ_ALLOW_PRIVILEGED=<names>` - a comma-separated list of the container names you are allowing, e.g. `ROOZ_ALLOW_PRIVILEGED=dkr`.
+Pure consent: the configuration is applied exactly as written, and anything *not* named is still refused.
+* `ROOZ_ALLOW_PRIVILEGED=true` - allows whatever the configuration privileges.
+Convenient for CI, blunt everywhere else.
+* `--privileged true` - consents *and* makes the work container privileged whether or not the configuration asked for it.

+Name the containers rather than reaching for `true`.
+The common case is a container-engine sidecar (docker-in-docker and friends): the daemon's container needs the privilege, the workspace talking to it over `DOCKER_HOST` does not.
+Naming it keeps the setting safe to leave in your shell profile - a standing `=true` would wave through a privileged container that a repository's own `.rooz.yaml` slipped into the merged configuration, which is exactly what this check exists to stop.

+:warning: Only do this for configurations you trust.
+When opening repositories you do not control, prefer rootless Podman, which confines the grant to your own user namespace.

 ### Port mappings

 Port mappings for the work container can be specified via `.rooz.yaml` only: